VIA Intro

 • The Division of Mission and Ministry goals and strategies

-DePaul students echo an essential VIA insight: “Service without reflection is just work – just another task.”
+VIA empowers students to uplift the collective liberation and dignity of all, particularly historically-marginalized communities.
+Students echo an essential VIA insight: “Service without reflection is just work – just another task.”
 The core pillars of VIA – unpacked in VIA reflection and formation meetings after community engagement experiences throughout the year – are the following:

 These seven pillars correspond to the seven petals of our VIA flower!

 VIA is intentionally communal.
-VIA recognizes that we can’t do this alone; we cannot really engage in this journey of service, spiritual reflection, and social justice learning and action without being part of a community of support and challenge that both sustains us and invites us into deeper learning and transformation.
+VIA recognizes that we can’t do this alone; we cannot really engage in this journey of service, faith and spirituality, learning, and social justice action without being part of a community of support – and challenge – that both sustains us and invites us into deeper transformation.

-To learn more, contact the Vincentian Service & Formation Office at VSF@depaul.edu, check out our Linktree, or follow us on Instagram and TikTok @depaulvia
+To learn more, contact the Vincentian Service & Formation Office at VSF@depaul.edu, check out our Linktree, or follow us on Instagram, Facebook, and TikTok @depaulvia.